President Joe Biden says he is “happy to debate” Donald Trump. Trump says he is ready to leave - ExBulletin

 President Joe Biden says he is “happy to debate” Donald Trump.
 Trump says he is ready to leave

-NEW YORK (AP) President Joe Biden said Friday he is prepared to debate his presumptive Republican opponent, Donald Trump, later this fall, his most definitive comment yet on the issue.
+NEW YORK — President Joe Biden said Friday he is prepared to debate his presumptive Republican opponent, Donald Trump, later this fall, his most definitive comment on the issue.

 Trump said he was ready, while questioning Biden's willingness.